 Often, shelled sunflower seeds are prepared with seasonings or other ingredients.
 While the seeds themselves are not toxic, these extra flavorings can be.
 It is best to avoid feeding any form of sunflower seed to your cat.

 Fortunately, most cats aren't attracted to sunflower seeds, so if you're having some, Kitty is most likely to ignore them.

-Is Sunflower Oil Poisonous To Cats?
+A Blossoming Tale: Is Sunflower Oil Safe for Cats?

 Looking for more information on oils for your cat?
 Read our blog post, "Should You Add Coconut Oil To Your Cat's Food?".